Nova7397/MudTracker3D/README.md

 [[ProjectVideo](https://youtu.be/TLkMxpruhxE)]

 Accompanying code to CORE 2024 project: "MudTracket3d- Clay 3d printing extrusion monitoring and auto-calibration using Machine Learning"

 Aim: To develop an auto calibration system for adjusting Layer height and Extrusion amount for WASP clay 3D printing using Machine Learning.
 ### Project process workflow:
 ![Main_Workflow](https://github.com/Nova7397/MudTracker3D/blob/main/media/Main%20Workflow.png)

-This github repository reflects the workflow diagram shown above categorizing the overall scripts into four sub-folders.
+This github repository reflects the workflow diagram shown above categorizing the overall scripts into five main sub-folders.
 Each folder consists of more information of process workflows within README jupyter notebooks.
 Each folder has requirement dependencies and installation guidelines that are required for running the scripts.
 *PLEASE NOTE THAT THE MACHINE LEARNING MODEL AND AUTO CALIBRATION LOOP IS IMPLEMENTED USING PYTHON v3.6.8*

 We have also provided sample images from the dataset and processed result samples in each folder for reference.